eldipa/book-of-gehn/posts/python/dataframes/testing/2022-10-01-Diff-Between-Dataframes-for-Testing.md

 One is the *expected* dataframe, crafted by us and it will be the *source of truth* for the test.

-The other is the *obtained* dataframe which is the result of the experiment that we want to check.
+The other is the *obtained* dataframe that is the result of the experiment that we want to check.

 Doing a naive comparison will not work: first we may want to *tolerate*